xacrimon/dashmap/README.md

 If you have any suggestions or tips do not hesitate to open an issue or a PR.

 The current MSRV is 1.70 and is not changed in patch releases.
 You can pin a minor version if you want perfect stability.
-Though `dashmap` always stays at least 15 full stable releases (or about 9 months) behind the current stable release.
+Though `dashmap` always stays at least 1 year behind the current stable release.

 [![version](https://img.shields.io/crates/v/dashmap)](https://crates.io/crates/dashmap)